Grade0/PR2_Project-OCaML/README.md

 #### PROGRAMMING II – A.Y.
 2019-20 | Second Project
 <br>

-**Target:** The project aims to apply to specific cases the concepts and programming techniques examined during the second part of the course, and consists in the design and implementation of some software modules.
+**Target:** The project aims to apply the concepts and techniques of Functional programming examined during the course.  , and consists in the design and implementation of some software modules.

 **Description:** Design and development of an interpreter in Ocaml